Arduba: History

 The Bellum Batonianum (Latin: War of the Batos) was a military conflict fought in the Roman province of Illyricum in the 1st century AD, in which an alliance of native peoples of the two regions of Illyricum, Dalmatia and Pannonia, revolted against the Romans.
 The last major location of the conflict between the Illyrian and the Romans was Arduba.

-In the summer of the 9th year AC there was the numerous and powerful army of the Roman empire, led by the general Germanicus, standing in front of this city.
+In the summer of the 9th year AC there was the numerous and powerful army of the Roman Empire, led by the general Germanicus, standing in front of this city.

 One of the reasons the encounter was remembered lies in the description of the heroism of Arduban women, as reported by Dio.
 Allegedly, they refused to surrender and preferred death over captivity.
-While there are similar stories throughout ancient history, this is one of the few instances where the heroism is reported by an historian of the opposing forces.
+While there are similar stories throughout ancient history, this is one of the few instances where the heroism is reported by a historian of the opposing forces.
 The city’s men surrendered, but the women refused.
 An internal conflict erupted fostered by women who did not want to fall in captivity by the Romans.
 Carrying their children in their arms, they threw themselves into fire or jumped in the river to drown.